gitops-examples/openshift-gitops-agent/cert-manager/cert-manager.md

 ```
 ### Mint Certificate for Agent

-Now let's mint the certificate that the Agent will provide for the Principle as part of the mutual TLS.
+Now let's mint the certificate that the Agent will provide to the Principle as part of the Mutual TLS.

 NOTE: I believe it is possible to mint this certificate on the Agent itself by simply using cert-manager
 with the identical CA secret on the Agent.
 However IMHO this is not good from a security perspective since